-Task How to To save all of the open projects simultaneously Choose File > Save All or press Ctrl/Cmd+Shift+S. To save a new project in multiple sequence alignment ( .msa ) format, or to overwrite a previously saved version of the project Choose File &gt; Save , select the Save tool (), or use Ctrl/Cmd+S .
+Task How to Save all of the open projects simultaneously Choose File &gt; Save All or press Ctrl/Cmd+Shift+S .
+Each project is saved with an .msa extension.
+By default, MegAlign Pro saves to the desktop unless directed to save elsewhere.
+An auxiliary file folder with the extension .msa.index may also be saved.
+Save a new project or overwrite a previously saved version of the project Choose File &gt; Save , select the Save tool (), or use Ctrl/Cmd+S .
 If you want to preserve the earlier version of a project, or store a copy of the project with a different name or location, use File &gt; Save As instead.
 By default, MegAlign Pro saves to the desktop unless directed to save elsewhere.
-To close an active project Choose File &gt; Close or Ctrl/Cmd+W .
-If multiple projects are open, first select the tab corresponding to the project you wish to close.
-To exit from MegAlign Pro On Windows, use File &gt; Exit.
+Each project is saved with an .msa extension.
+An auxiliary file folder with the extension .msa.index may also be saved.
+Close an active project Choose File > Close Editor or Ctrl/Cmd+W. If multiple projects are open, first select the tab corresponding to the project you wish to close.
+To reopen files that you just close, use File > Reopen Closed File or Ctrl/Cmd+Shift+O. Exit from MegAlign Pro On Windows, use File &gt; Exit.
 On Macintosh, use MegAlign Pro &gt; Quit MegAlign Pro .
 The shortcut Cmd+Q works on both platforms.

-Closing or quitting when there are unsaved documents:

-If you select File > Close, or if you quit MegAlign Pro when just one unsaved project is open, MegAlign Pro will open the Save Resource dialog.
-Click Save to save changes, Don't Save to close/quit without saving changes, or Cancel to return to MegAlign Pro without closing/quitting.
+Move or copy a project to another location on your computer When you save a MegAlign Pro project, two files are saved: the .msa project file and and an auxiliary folder with the extension .msa.index .
+If you decide to move or copy the project, we recommend moving/copying both of these files in tandem.
+If not, you may have to recompute variants when you reopen the saved project file.
+If you select File &gt; Close , or if you quit MegAlign Pro when just one unsaved project is open, MegAlign Pro will open the Save Resource dialog.
+Click Save to save changes, Don't Save to close/quit without saving changes, or Cancel to return to MegAlign Pro without closing/ quitting.
+Close or quit when there are unsaved documents Save Resource X Save 'Untitled2.msa'?
+Save Don't Save Cancel If you select File > Close, or if you quit MegAlign Pro when multiple unsaved projects are open, MegAlign Pro will open the Save Documents dialog.

-Save Resource $\times$

-Save 'Untitled2.msa'?

-Save Don't Save Cancel

-If you select File > Close, or if you quit MegAlign Pro when multiple unsaved projects are open, MegAlign Pro will open the Save Documents dialog.